How to Set Up Your Red Dot Sight for Pistol Competition

 How to Zero a Red Dot for Competition in Five Steps

-The objective is to make consistent shots, taking as much time as you need.
+Tip: make consistent shots, taking as much time as you need.
 Practice good trigger control, aiming for consistent, accurate shots.
 Start at ten yards and sight your pistol’s dot on the center of your target; take three to five shots, then inspect your group and adjust your sights’ horizontal and vertical MOAs as needed.

-Step 2.
-Test settings at fifteen, twenty, and twenty-five yards and adjust the horizontal Point of Impact as needed - Only adjust the horizontal at this stage.
+Test settings at fifteen, twenty, and twenty-five yards and adjust the horizontal Point of Impact as needed.
+Only adjust the horizontal at this stage.
 If you drew a line from the top of the target to the bottom, your shots should track to that line at each distance.
 You will start to notice differences in Point of Impact (POI) elevation as you shoot the targets at each distance.
 The farther the distance, the higher the Point of Impact (POI).
 This difference is normal.

 Tip: To quickly measure vertical settings at different distances, I like to place a line of blue painters’ tape on a target and fire several shots at the tape.
 You can quickly measure how high or low the Point of Impact (POI) is from the original line of tape.